idunnojustletme/RLBP/README.md

+# Rocket League ButtPlug

+Connect your buttplug to your score in Rocket League.

 ### Disclaimer

 This project is not endorsed by or affiliated with Overwolf, Home Assistant, or Psyonix.

-# Rocket League ButtPlug

-Connect your buttplug to your score in Rocket League.

 ## Installation

-### Using the exe (reccomended)
+### Using the EXE (recommended)

 1. Download the latest release .zip file
 2. Extract it